Angkor Wat at sunrise, Cambodia

 Chill out on the idyllic island of Koh Rong on Cambodia's coast

-Experience Cambodian life by traveling by ox cart, eating some home-cooked meals made by locals and take part in special buddhist traditions
+Experience Cambodian life by travelling by ox cart, eating some home-cooked meals made by locals and take part in special buddhist traditions

 Explore two different wildlife sanctuaries with overnight stays in eco-lodges